-Unfortunately, the struggles faced by these U.K. young people is not unique.
-According to the Office for National Statistics, 865,000 young people (aged 16 to 24) in the U.K. were not employed, in a training program or in school from January to March 2016.1 TJX Europe is committed to helping vulnerable young people like Georgia and Paul achieve their potential.
-We do this by partnering with The Prince’s Trust, which is dedicated to equipping young people with the skills, tools, training and confidence they need to transform their lives and succeed.
+Unfortunately, Alex-Cassandra’s struggles are not unique.
+According to the Office for National Statistics, 800,000 young people (aged 16 to 24) in the U.K. were not employed, in a training program or in school from January to March 2017.* TJX Europe is committed to helping vulnerable young people like Alex-Cassandra achieve their potential.
+One way we do this is by partnering with The Prince’s Trust, which is dedicated to equipping young people with the skills, tools, training and confidence they need to transform their lives and succeed.

-Countless numbers of our Associates have helped support these programs and helped make them as successful as possible while simultaneously transforming the lives of young people.
+Many Associates have helped support these programs and helped make them successful while simultaneously transforming the lives of young people.

-Supporting organizations like The Prince's Trust is a meaningful effort at TJX.
-Like the Get Into Retail program, the Youth Business Institute (YBI) in the U.S. also supports vulnerable young people in their efforts to have greater success in school and the workforce.
+In the U.S., the TJX-run Youth Business Institute (YBI) supports vulnerable young people in their efforts to have greater success in school and the workforce.
 The 11-week personal and professional development program is designed to provide high school students with basic skills and training for success in the classroom and the retail workplace.
-Launched in 2006 in Atlanta, Georgia, the program now partners with 17 high schools spanning 12 U.S. cities and Puerto Rico.
+Launched in 2006 in Atlanta, Georgia, the program now partners with 17 high schools spanning 12 cities in the U.S. and Puerto Rico.

 Whether it’s shopping for business attire, or brushing up on interview skills, students are exposed to a wide range of hands-on and classroom-based workshops taught by TJX volunteers and staff from participating schools.
 The program also fosters students’ career exploration and concludes with a graduation ceremony.

-Since 2012, YBI has awarded over $730,000 in scholarships to students, graduated more than 1,100 young people, and hired nearly 600 graduates into part-time or full-time positions within the Company.
+Since 2012, YBI has awarded over $900,000 in scholarships to students, graduated more than 1,300 young people, and hired more than 700 graduates into part-time or full-time positions within the Company.